WMQU

-WMQU (1230 AM) is a radio station which previously broadcast a sports format until March 2016 when it became an affiliate of Baraga Radio, a regional Catholic radio network based in Traverse City, Michigan.
-As of now it is currently affiliated with Catholic radio network Relevant Radio.
-Licensed to Grayling, Michigan, the station is owned and operated by Sheryl & Gerald Coyne, through licensee Blarney Stone Broadcasting, Inc. Blarney Stone also owns WGRY-FM and WQON, co-located at WMQU's broadcast facilities in Grayling.
+WMQU (1230 AM) was a radio station which broadcast a Catholic radio format as an affiliate of Relevant Radio.
+Licensed to Grayling, Michigan, the station was owned and operated by Sheryl & Gerald Coyne, through licensee Blarney Stone Broadcasting, Inc. Blarney Stone also owns WGRY-FM and WQON, co-located at WMQU's broadcast facilities in Grayling.

+The station went on the air in 1970 as WGRY, became WMQU in 2016, and ceased operations in 2024.